philippkraft/cmf/documentation/tutorial/gettingstarted/CmfTutCell.md

 can be connected by definining r2 as the downstream reach of r1:

 ~~~~~~~~~~~~~{.py}
 r1.set_downstream(r2)
 ~~~~~~~~~~~~~

 r2 should be connected to the area outlet:

 ~~~~~~~~~~~~~{.py}
 outlet = p.NewOutlet('outlet',x=200,y=0,z=-1.0)
 r2.set_outlet(outlet)
 ~~~~~~~~~~~~~

-CmfTutChannel will show a full running example.
+@ref CmfTutChannel will show a full running example.